Enshaedn/NADAC_Data/README.md

 NADAC's API endpoint and an Event / stored procedure / cron job, or some sort of combination

 ### What other questions would you ask from this data set if you had more time to explore?
+I might ask about other medications with which I'm familiar.
+I might also try to figure out cost ranges of different medications or dates by which a generic version of a medication became available.
+Perhaps how many brandname medications have a generic available.